Bay State Education Staff

 Alan is a graduate of Colby College and earned his Master's in Counseling Psychology at Lesley University.
 A former School Guidance Counselor at Newton South High School and Head of School Counseling at Massachusetts International Academy, Alan has extensive experience and knowledge in the college application process.
 He approaches college advising with an empathic and personal understanding of how complicated and anxiety-provoking this process is for first-generation American college students.

 Alan also counsels student-athletes hoping to continue playing sports at the collegiate level.
-Alan was a distinguished, all-scholastic athlete who was recruited by colleges in all three sports he played (Football, Wrestling, Lacrosse).
-He ultimately chose to play football at Colby College where he was a part of the winningest class in Colby history.
+Alan was a distinguished three-sport athlete who was recruited by colleges in all three sports (Football, Wrestling, Lacrosse).
+He ultimately chose to continue playing football at Colby College.

 Rena Mirkin, M.A., M.Ed.